StiltFox/Scribe/README.md

 ```

 #### Running the Windows Tests
 Because these directions produce a windows executable, Linux cannot execute the compiled tests directly.
-Instead they need to be run using wine.
+They need to be run using wine.
 Wine can be activated from the command line using something like:\
 `wine <path to program>`\
-for an example please checkout the [helper scripts](helper_scripts).\
+for an example please check out the [helper scripts](helper_scripts).\
 to install wine on your system do the following:\
-`sudo apt install wine`
+`sudo apt install wine`\
+*note*: Windows does not include the libgcc.dll libraries by  default.
+This can be resolved by statically linking libgcc or
+by distributing the required DLLs with your code.

 ## Linking to Stilt Fox&trade; Scribe
 Linking to Stilt Fox&trade; scribe is easy.
 In your CMakeLists.txt file include the following line:\